 If you have a solicitor, agent or conveyancer, they’ll usually file your return and pay the tax on your behalf if you ask them to and add the amount to the sum you pay them.

-If they don’t do this for you, you can file a return and pay the tax yourself using the paper return.
+If they do not do this for you, you can file a return and pay the tax yourself using the paper return.

 When to file a return

-You must file a return when you are entering into a notifiable transaction.
+You must file a return when you're entering into a notifiable transaction.

-There are certain situations where you don’t need to send a return to WRA.
+There are certain situations where you do not need to send a return to WRA.

-You don’t have to pay LTT or file a return if:
+You do not have to pay LTT or file a return if:

 - no money or other payment changes hands